rdentato/tst/tutorial/README.md

 the test program, you can launch it on its own or add to a CI pipeline or wathever is most appropriate for you.

-As an example (and for the purpose of self-testing) I've set up the following conventions:
+As an example I'll describe here how I set up `tst` for self-testing.
+You may use the same conventions or define your own.

+I've decided to adopt the following conventions:

 -  Tests are grouped in dedicated directories (at least one)
 -  Tests start with `t_*`
 -  Tests are run from the shell (bash)

-I've then created a bash script (`src/tstrun`) which provide more flexibility in launching the tests.
+I've then created a bash script (`src/tstrun`) which provides more flexibility in launching the tests.
 It will also provide the total of failed/passed/skipped tests.

 Let's look at its `usage()`: